 Clement Ader was born in 1841 in Muret, just south of Toulouse.
 He was an inventor and engineer, and a pioneer of aviation.
 He invented the Ader Eole, also called Avion which was an early steam-powered aircraft that he developed in the 1890’s and named after the Greco-Roman wind god Aeolus.
 It was a bat like design run by a lightweight steam engine that he invented.
 In 1890 he attempted to fly it and got credit for a powered take-off and uncontrolled flight.
 He made approximately 50 metres of distance at a height of about 20 centimetres.

-The mayor of Toulouse, Jean-Luc Moudenc supervised the construction of the museum– l’Envol des Pionners opens the weekend 22/23 December 2018.
+The mayor of Toulouse, Jean-Luc Moudenc supervised the construction of the museum– l’Envol des Pionners, which opened the weekend 22/23 December 2018.

 Next to the Hall of Machines and this new museum are the Jardins de la Ligne, which opened in June 2017.
 Three hectares of landscaped gardens were designed to represent the three continents served by the company Aéropostale.

-The museum will retrace the history of aviation here alongside the hangar built to house the machines created by François Delarozière for his celebrated street performance le Gardien du Temple to be known collectively as the Piste des Géants.
+The museum retraces the history of aviation in Toulouse.
+It is near the hangar built to house the machines created by François Delarozière for his celebrated street performance le Gardien du Temple.
+The zone is known collectively as the Piste des Géants.

 Antoine de St Exupéry was a writer, a poet, an aviator and a reporter born on the 29 June, 1900 in Lyon.